zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 This section includes steps for the tasks you need to complete to get started using Zowe Explorer.

-Configure Zowe Explorer, create a [team configuration file](#create-a-team-configuration-file) or a [v1 profile (deprecated)](#create-a-v1-profile) for profile manangement, review the [sample use cases](#sample-use-cases) to familiarize yourself with the capabilities of Zowe Explorer, and you are ready to use Zowe Explorer.
+Configure Zowe Explorer, create a [team configuration file](#create-a-team-configuration-file) or a [v1 profile (deprecated)](#create-a-v1-profile) for profile management, review the [sample use cases](#sample-use-cases) to familiarize yourself with the capabilities of Zowe Explorer, and you are ready to use Zowe Explorer.

 ### Configuring Zowe Explorer